1-Archit-1/Hangman-Web-app/README.md

-# Hangman-Web-App
-Modified version of the popular game hangman.

-Frontend work built using vanilla JS and bootstrap .
-Utilized custom designs
+# 🎭 Hangman Web App

+A modified version of the classic **Hangman** game with a custom design inspired by Game of Thrones, and interactive UI.

+## Features
+- ✅ Classic word-guessing gameplay
+- ✅ Built using **Vanilla JavaScript** and **Bootstrap**
+- ✅ Custom UI/UX design for an enhanced user experience